Marketing Momentum

 Newsletter

-Somewhere along the way, that got lost.
+Somewhere along the way, it got lost.

 Over the past several years, marketing has been pushed into proving its value in the shortest possible window.
 Every dollar needs immediate ROI.
 Every campaign needs leads.
 Every piece of content needs clicks.
 Slowly, marketing shifted from shaping perception to defending itself internally.